theogwo/HeadTTS/README.md

 ## WebSocket API

+> [!NOTE]
-Note: Every WS request must have a unique identifier, `id`.
-The server uses a web worker thread pool, and because work is done in parallel, the order of responses may vary.
+> Every WebSocket request must have a unique identifier, `id`.
+The server uses a Web Worker thread pool, and because work is done in parallel, the order of responses may vary.
 Therefore, each response includes a `ref` property that identifies the original request, allowing the order to be restored if necessary.
 The JS client class handles this